As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How To Polish Garnet At Home

-Once you have finished cutting, smoothing, and shaping the garnet, rinse it off and dry it.
-You can then polish it by rubbing it briskly on a piece of denim cloth, felt, or leather.
-When you have rubbed it as shiny as possible, you can apply some polishing agent to the fabric and rub the stone for that extra shine.
+Once you have finished cutting, smoothing, and shaping the garnet, rinse and dry it.
+You can then polish it by rubbing it briskly on a denim cloth, felt, or leather piece.
+When you have rubbed it as shiny as possible, apply some polishing agent to the fabric and rub the stone for that extra shine.

 You can buy polishing agents such as aluminum oxide, cerium oxide, tin oxide, or silicon dioxide from rock shops.
 Some say that aluminum oxide works best for garnets.